-The Company has a revolving note and cash subordination agreement (the note) with The Bank of Nova Scotia amounting to \$1.2 billion.
-The note, which has been approved for regulatory capital purposes, bears a market rate (Daily Simple SOFR plus applicable margin) of interest on the amount drawn and is scheduled to mature on October 22, 2025.
-At April 30, 2024, no borrowings were outstanding on the note.
+The Company has a revolving note and cash subordination agreement (the note) with The Bank of Nova Scotia amounting to \$1.0 billion.
+The note, which has been approved for regulatory capital purposes, bears a fixed rate of interest on the amount drawn, derived utilizing a relevant benchmark rate (Daily Simple SOFR) plus an applicable margin, and is scheduled to mature on October 23, 2028.
+At April 30, 2025, no borrowings were outstanding on the note.
 Refer to Note 3 for balances with affiliates.